wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 You can prepare the MSIX image using CimFS format that is available in Windows 10 2004 release.
 CimFS provides faster mounting and unmounting times and lower memory and CPU consumption then VHD.
 You can also create the MSIX image with Composite Image (CIM) format that is similar to Windows Imaging Format (WIM) or read-only VHD.

-You can use your MSIX app attach image either in the on-premises or in your Windows Virtual Desktop environment.

-## Use MSIX app attach locally

-Setting up MSIX app attach outside Windows Virtual Desktop requires all phases for MSIX app attach to be performed with PowerShell scripts.
-You can prepare for each phase using PowerShell scripts that run at the specific stage on the virtual machine.
-You can find sample scripts for each phase in the [MSIX app attach repo](https://github.com/Azure/RDS-Templates/tree/master/msix-app-attach) on GitHub.

 ## Use MSIX app attach in Windows Virtual Desktop

 To use an MSIX app attach in your Windows Virtual Desktop environment: